Rathna-dot/portfolio-simple-website/README.md

-Got it!
-Here's an updated description for your GitHub README based on your two-page portfolio (Home and Contact):

----

 # My Portfolio Website

 This is a simple portfolio website created using HTML and basic CSS.
 The website consists of two pages: a **Home** page to showcase my work and skills, and a **Contact** page for visitors to reach out to me.